epfl-systemf/Warblre/doc/Differences.md

 Since these restrictions are there purely for parsing reasons, these are not enforced in the datatype used to represent regexes.

-For similar reasons, the specification sometimes defines variants of a constructor Such an example are `ClassAtom` and `ClassAtomNoDash`.
+For similar reasons, the specification sometimes defines variants of a constructor.
+Such an example are `ClassAtom` and `ClassAtomNoDash`.

 > **Example:** from the specification